cityofaustin/Residential-Permitting/_content/resources/building-near-a-tree.md

 Certain tree sizes are protected in Austin and require a special permit to cut down.
 You will need a [Tree Ordinance Review Application](http://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/tree_permit.pdf) if your project:

-* Requires you to remove a tree,
+Involves a tree that is 19 inches or more in diameter ( 59.6904 inches around),

-* Requires construction near the critical root zone,
+And requires you to:

-* Involves a tree that is 4.5 feet from the ground or taller,
+* Remove the tree,
-* Or involves a tree that is 19 inches or more in diameter (59.6904 inches around).
+* Or do work near the critical root zone.

 {% include glossary-aside.html term="critical-root-zone" %}